History of The Sopranos in Timeline

 In 1999, The Sopranos earned a George Foster Peabody Award.

-2000: George Foster Peabody Award & Golden Globe Award
+2000: George Foster Peabody Award and Golden Globe Win

-In 2000, The Sopranos earned a second consecutive George Foster Peabody Award and also won the Golden Globe Award for Best Drama Series.
+In 2000, The Sopranos earned a George Foster Peabody Award and won the Golden Globe Award for Best Drama Series.

 In 2000, The Sopranos was nominated for the Primetime Emmy Award for Outstanding Drama Series but lost to The West Wing.

-In 2000, officials in Essex County, New Jersey, denied The Sopranos producers permission to film scenes in the South Mountain Reservation, due to concerns that the show depicted Italian Americans stereotypically.
+In 2000, officials in Essex County, New Jersey, denied producers permission to film scenes in the South Mountain Reservation, arguing that the show depicts Italian Americans "in stereotypical fashion".

-In August 2001, Fairleigh Dickinson University's PublicMind conducted a national survey that found 24% of respondents disagreed that The Sopranos negatively portrayed Italian Americans, despite concerns raised about the show's depiction of organized crime.
+In August 2001, Fairleigh Dickinson University's PublicMind conducted a national survey regarding the show's portrayal of Italian Americans.

 2001: American Psychoanalytic Association Award

-In 2001, the American Psychoanalytic Association presented The Sopranos producers and writers with an award for "the artistic depiction of psychoanalysis and psychoanalytic psychotherapy" and Lorraine Bracco with an award for creating "the most credible psychoanalyst ever to appear in the cinema or on television."
+In 2001, The American Psychoanalytic Association presented The Sopranos producers and writers with an award for "the artistic depiction of psychoanalysis and psychoanalytic psychotherapy" and also presented Lorraine Bracco with an award for creating "the most credible psychoanalyst ever to appear in the cinema or on television."

 In 2002, organizers of the New York City Columbus Day Parade won an injunction preventing Mayor Michael Bloomberg from inviting cast members of The Sopranos to participate in the parade.